user-sbd/dev/notes/personal/music/wow.md

-seventeen im sippin lean tryna blur the shit i seen broken mirrors in my mind seven years of shattered dreams she give me da bean it cost a whole lotta green on yo block w a beam yo ass gon scream
+seventeen im sippin lean tryna blur the shit i seen broken mirrors in my mind seven years of shattered dreams she slide da bean it cost a whole lotta green on yo block w a strap all u do is scream

-every pill a bad decision every sip a bad religion finishin the mission same me just new edition quit da lean tradition in da right position shootin w precision hope she see the vision shawty got me trippin high off my ambition loves like a drug bro this my addiction
+every pill a bad decision every sip a bad religion finishin the mission same me just new edition quit da lean tradition in da right position shootin w precision hope she see the vision shawty got me trippin high off my ambition loves like a drug this ma new addiction

 demons whisper, shadows slink, pour more purple, watch me sink karmas cold, it bites, it stings, debts i owe done broke ma wings